 It is important for personnel to be aware of the hazards electricity may pose, such as shock, fire and explosion, and either eliminate or control electrical hazards.
 Even small electrical currents passing through the body may cause injury or death.
 Observe the following precautions to reduce electrical risks.
 Complete required trainings prior to work starting.
-Training requirements and more information is available online.
+Training requirements and more information are on the Electrical Safety webpage.